wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.5.7 =
+Added an option to work in environments with disabled loopback requests.
+Due to stability issues we switched worker management to use lock files thus the pluging now REQUIRES direct filesystem access.
+Make sure your wordpress can write to the uploads directory.

 = 1.5.6 =
 Recomended upgrade.
 Improved compatibility with 3rd party plugins and updated german translation.